Hindalzarah/CardsCenter/README.md

 <hr>

 * List of technologies I  used to develop this app.
-* Link to my wireframe in this case Figma.
+* Link to wireframe in this case Figma.
 * User stories.
 * Story about the development process and problem-solving strategy.
 * List of unsolved problems which would be fixed in future iterations.
-* Describtion of how some of my favorite functions work.
+* Describtion of how some of our favorite functions work.

 ### Technologies: